rblopes/fire-arrow/README.md

 ### Quick guide

-As expected, using Fire Arrow should be a quick and simple task:
+As expected, using Fire Arrow should be quick and simple:

-- Use the mouse to click an item, song or prize icon to highlight it; drag and drop any of these icons over hints below.
+- Use the mouse to click an item, song or prize icon to highlight it; drag and drop any of these icons over any hints below.

 - Drag and drop a song icon over another one to highlight what song you just got instead (this can be tweaked through the "Settings" dialog).